LKimS/BioSim/docs/codedoc.rst

 Simulation
 -------------
-The simulation is run by the BioSim class.
+The simulation is run by the BioSim class and Graphics Class.
 The class will simulate an ecosystem on an island.
 You need to input amount of starting animals and the map geography.
 If you run simulate once, you simulate one year.